 You also have the option to ask your customer to pay their invoice in person.

-Be cautious of requests for immediate or expedited shipping.
+Be cautious of requests for immediate or expedited delivery.

 Additionally, check to see if the shipping address makes sense for your buyer’s order.
 Mail drop locations such as UPS stores and freight forwarders are commonly associated with fraud and we do not recommend shipping to them.
 If you receive an order from someone claiming to be a business, but the customer requests shipping to a private or residential address, this could also be a sign of fraud.